tochman/the_blue_print/chapters/03-state-and-props.md

 ```
 :::

 The key insight is that state should live at the lowest level in the component tree where all components that need it can access it.
-This principle keeps your component hierarchy clean and prevents unnecessary prop drilling—the practice of passing props through multiple component levels just to reach a deeply nested child.
+This principle keeps your component hierarchy clean and prevents unnecessary prop drilling: the practice of passing props through multiple component levels just to reach a deeply nested child.

 ::: tip
 **Where should state live?**

 - If only one component needs the data, keep it local.
 - If multiple components need the data, lift the state up to their closest common ancestor.
-- Avoid duplicating state in multiple places—this leads to bugs and out-of-sync data.
+- Avoid duplicating state in multiple places.
+This leads to bugs and out-of-sync data.
 :::

-## Props and Component Communication
+## Props and component communication

-Now let's talk about props—React's way of letting components communicate.
+Now let's talk about props: React's way of letting components communicate.
 If state is a component's private memory, then props are like the arguments you pass to a function.
 They're how parent components share data and functionality with their children.

 Props create a clear, predictable flow of data in your application.
 Data flows down from parent to child through props, and communication flows back up through callback functions (which are also passed as props).
 This structure makes your application's data flow easy to trace and debug.